 In 2013 Google introduced deep learning technology for speech identification and image classification.
 With this in mind, it shouldn’t surprise us if RankBrain was actually based on Hummingbird technology (or at least some part of it).

 Both of these projects may suggest that Google is slowly going towards voice search for mobile devices.
-So far, RankBrain has shown promising results as we will show later on in the article.
+So far, RankBrain has shown promising results.
+I’ll talk more about them later.

 This is to be expected given how many people access internet through their mobile devices.
 Sooner or later, this issue will have to be addressed properly.